Northeast-10 Conference women's basketball tournament

 The Northeast-10 Conference men's basketball tournament is the annual conference women's basketball championship tournament for the Northeast-10 Conference.
 The tournament has been held annually since 1982.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner receives the conference's automatic bid to the NCAA Women's Division II Basketball Championship.

+Bentley has been the most successful program, with 24 titles.